Anti-Dystopia

 Embracing Contradiction: Anti-dystopian action is inherently contradictory - “Diese Widersprüche auszuhalten ist anti-dystopisch” (enduring these contradictions is anti-dystopian).10 It requires both/and rather than either/or thinking.

-Technology as Liberation: Unlike typical dystopian narratives that see technology as oppressive, anti-dystopia recognizes technology’s emancipatory potential when consciously applied for justice and community.
+Technology as Liberation: Anti-dystopia treats technology as potentially emancipatory when consciously applied for justice and community.

 Continuous Process: There is no perfect end goal.
 Anti-dystopian action is “a contradictory, dynamic, and continuous effort toward improvement” without expecting utopian outcomes.